-Visual cues produced an additive overestimation effect across duration ranges a finding that is consistent with a mechanism responsible for increasing attention to the to-be-timed stimulus, and consequently timing starting sooner.
-For the effect of expression, timing performance in the long duration range (400 to 1600 ms) condition replicated the pattern found in numerous studies namely, an overestimation effect relative to neutral cues - BPs were reached sooner for angry vs neutral expressions.
-Unexpectedly, the effect was reversed in the short duration range (from 200 to 800 ms) condition --- angry expressions were underestimated relative to neutral expressions when presented for brief durations.
-The underestimation effect for angry relative to neutral faces using different faces.
-Specifically, in Experiment 2 we used computer-generated faces (Tipples, 2007) shown in previous research (Tipples, 2011) to lead to a large, reliable overestimation effect relative to neutral facial expressions.
+Visual cues produced an additive overestimation effect across duration ranges a finding that is consistent with a mechanism responsible for increasing attention to the tobe-timed stimulus, and consequently timing starting sooner.
+For the effect of expression, timing performance in the long-duration range (400-1,600 ms) condition replicated the pattern found in numerous studies namely an overestimation effect relative to neutral cues-BPs were reached sooner for angry versus neutral expressions.
+Unexpectedly, the effect was reversed in the short-duration range (200-800 ms) condition-angry expressions were underestimated relative to neutral expressions when presented for brief durations.
+The underestimation effect deserves replication.
+In Experiment 2, we sought to replicate the underestimation effect for angry relative to neutral faces using different faces.
+Specifically, in Experiment 2, we used computer-generated faces (Tipples, 2007) shown in previous research (Tipples, 2011) to lead to a large, reliable overestimation effect relative to neutral facial expressions.